-The numerical results are in line with Theorems~\ref{thm:main},~\ref{thm:main2}.
-Indeed, the interior Nash equilibrium is an $\omega$-limit set for its own stable manifold.
-Each periodic orbit is in particular an $\omega$-limit set of any point lying on that orbit.
-From numerical simulations it appears that the periodic orbits are true limit cycles, in the sense that they themselves possess a stable manifold and an unstable manifold, and therefore are $\omega$-limit sets for a collection of points outside of themselves, see Figure~\ref{Fig1}.
-Most crucially, more complicated behavior like chaos or invariant tori does not emerge, despite the system being nontrivially embedded in four dimensions.
+The numerical results are consistent with Theorems~\ref{thm:main} and~\ref{thm:main2}.
+The only limit sets observed by the numerical simulations are the mixed Nash equilibrium $x_{MNE}$ itself (along a single-dimensional attracting set) and the limit cycles around it, which also appear to be of saddle nature and have a single attracting direction, see Figure~\ref{Fig1}.
+Most crucially, more complicated behavior, such as chaos or invariant tori, does not emerge, despite the system being nontrivially embedded in four dimensions.

-The mixed Nash yields the minimax payoff vector $(0,0,0,0)$ for each player, and eventually social welfare of $0$.
+The mixed Nash equilibrium yields the minimax payoff vector $(0,0,0,0)$ for each player and the social welfare of $0$.
 The payoff matrices satisfy the assumptions of Theorem~\ref{thm:minimax}, and the average payoffs along solutions are therefore at least non-negative.
-In fact, almost all (as a set of full measure) initial conditions appear to converge to the pure equilibria at the boundary, and their time-average payoffs exceed the one of Nash equilibrium and converge to the maximal welfare of 4, see Figure~\ref{FigPayoffs}.
+In fact, almost all (a set of full measure) initial conditions appear to converge to the pure equilibria at the boundary, with their time-average payoffs exceeding that of the Nash equilibrium and converging to the maximal welfare of 4, see Figure~\ref{FigPayoffs}.